scholarslab/scholarslab.github.io/collections/_posts/2012-10-24-plastic-debacles.md

 layout: post
 slug: plastic-debacles
 title: Plastic Debacles
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
 - 3D printing
-- desktop fabrication
-- makerbot
+- makerspace
 ---

 *Note: This post contains references to images stored on a server that has since been taken offline.
 So the images described are no longer accessible.
 We apologize for the inconvenience.*